Sabah Tourism Board: Establishment

 Sabah Tourism Board was established in August 1976 as the Sabah Tourism Promotion Corporation (STPC).
 The board then upgraded into a statutory body and took its present name in November 1985.

 Sabah Tourism's primary task is to increase tourist arrivals to Sabah, while plays a pivotal role in promoting the state as a premier tourist destination and managing its tourism-related activities.
 It has since expanded its roles to cater the needs of worldwide tourism markets.
-It's wholly-owned subsidiary, Sri Pelancongan Sabah specialised on event management, publicity and promotion of tourism industry in the state.
+Its wholly-owned subsidiary, Sri Pelancongan Sabah specialised on event management, publicity and promotion of tourism industry in the state.